adct-the-experimenter/Door-To-Life/README.md

 ## Controls
 - WASD or Arrow keys to move

 - Space to activate weapon or open door

+- Joystick to move.
+Any button on joystick to activate weapon or open door.

+-Keyboard controls player 1 by default.
+Players 2,3, and 4 controlled by gamepad controllers .

 ## Adding Custom Mini Dungeons to the Game